The definitions and maximum penalties associated with various Dishonesty offences in South Australia

 How can I defend this charge?

 A skilled lawyer can disprove this charge in a number of ways.
 If the transaction for the supply of goods or services is illegal then this charge may not apply.
-If you have been charged with “Making Off Without Payment” , you need to talk with a criminal lawyer who will explain the possible defences available for this charge.
+If you have been charged with “Making Off Without Payment” , you need to talk with an Adelaide criminal lawyer who will explain the possible defences available for this charge.

 In SA, Robbery is treated extremely seriously by the Court.
 The maximum penalty for this offence is 15 years imprisonment for a basic offence and imprisonment for life for an aggravated offence.